Below are questions (and answers) we have been asked at an Open House, family meeting, via email or over the phone.

 We believe play is a child’s work and old fashion play time builds serious life skills.

-Engaging in play that is not adult initiated allows children (and teenagers) to: develop their own creativity; work through conflicts that naturally arise; mimic and practice “grown-up life;” build confidence and leadership skills; practice the art of negotiation and compromise; balance hard work with sheer delight; learn new skills and try new things; wonder and wander about God’s creation; mull over complex and complicated ideas in the literature they are reading; enjoy the freedom of making their own choices.
+Engaging in play that is not “adult initiated” allows children (and teenagers) to accomplish the following important life tasks: develop their own creativity; work through conflicts that naturally arise; mimic and practice “grown-up life;” build confidence and leadership skills; practice the art of negotiation and compromise; balance hard work with sheer delight; learn new skills and try new things; wonder and wander about God’s creation; mull over complex and complicated ideas in the literature they are reading; enjoy the freedom of making their own choices.
+In the absence of free play, growth in executive function is diminished.

 Do you go on field trips?